 - What can I do to prepare for the application?

-Register yourself on the online application page.
 Prepare your "Course Planning Worksheet" (undergraduates only), resume, letter of intent and obtain a letter of recommendation from an Ohio State faculty member.
-Please check details for the application process on the Step-by-Step page under “Application”.
+Please check details for the application process on the Step-by-Step page under “Outbound Application Process”.
 The applications usually opens around September to October every year.

 - Is the application process competitive?